DS160 Social Media Account Username Required (Facebook, Twitter, YouTube)

 Complete list of Social Networks for DS160

 - Facebook – Facebook page ID or your user name.
-If you login with email, just give the part of email that comes before the ‘@’.
-Example: email@example.com.
-Then, just share ‘abc’.
+If you log in with email, just give the part of the email that comes before the ‘@’.
+Example: firstname.lastname@example.org.
+Then, just share ‘ABC’.

 - Google+ – Google+ has shut down but you can still give your user name.

 - LinkedIn – Your profile ID.
-It could be the long string of numbers.
+It could be a long string of numbers.